 Consider one of these ways to get free cell phone service instead.

-3. Switch to a Cell Provider that Will Pay the Fees
+3. Switch to another Cell Provider

-Another way to cancel your cell phone service without paying fees is to find a carrier willing to pay them.
+Another way to cancel your cell phone service without paying fees is to find another carrier willing to pay them.
 Certain wireless carriers such as T-Mobile and Sprint run promotions that offer to bail you out if you want to terminate your contract early.

 T-Mobile offers to reimburse you for your remaining device balance and early termination fees, up to $650 per line on up to five lines.
 You will get your money through a trade-in credit and virtual prepaid card.